Wood frogs can freeze solid.

-A wood frog nestles under frozen leaves and grass in Alaska.
+A wood frog hides under frozen leaves in Alaska.
 Winter is coming.
-The temperature drops.
+It’s getting cold.
 The frog’s heartbeat slows.
-It takes its last breath and freezes solid.
+It takes its last breath, then freezes solid.
 But it’s not dead!
-North American wood frogs simply take extreme measures to survive.
+These wood frogs have an adaptation to survive.

-Texas horned lizards can really surprise predators.
-They squirt foul-tasting blood from their eyes.
+Texas horned lizards can squirt blood from their eyes.